mlukasek/M5_NightscoutMon/README.md

 There are currently 3 display pages, that can be changed by a short press of the right button.
 The button does not work when the device communicated with Nightscout (small blue WiFi icon is displayed).

 **Page 0 - default page**
 What you see on the display is a matter of your M5NS.INI and Nightscout configuration.
 By default you will see current time, date and user name from config file in upper left corner.
 You will see IOB (Insulin On Board) an COB (Carbs On Board) values bellow the name.
-Right from the IOB/COB valuew is current BG delta (difference from the last reading, trend where the BG is going).
-Box with time difference from last valid data from Nighscout is displayed in upper tight corner.
-Delay of 5 mins is OK and the box has grey color, 5-15 mins is warning and the box will have white background, more then 15 mins without a valid data is error and the box background will be red.
+Right from the IOB/COB value is current BG delta (difference from the last reading, trend where the BG is going).
+Box with time difference from last valid data from Nighscout is displayed in upper right corner.
+Delay of 5 mins is OK and the box has grey color, 5-15 mins is warning and the box will have white background, more than 15 mins without a valid data is error and the box background will be red.
 There is also possibility to set sound warning on data delay in M5NS.INI.

-Glycemia (BG) value and its direction is bellow the basic information.
-There is a mini graph form 10 last values right of the glycemia value.
-The minigraph shows only values in range 3-12 mmol/L (48-216 mg/dL) and values bellow/above this will be displayed on minigraph as the min/max values.
+Glycemia (BG) value and its direction are bellow the basic information.
+There is a mini graph created from 10 last BG values right of the glycemia value.
+The mini graph shows only values in range 3-12 mmol/L (48-216 mg/dL) and values bellow/above this will be displayed on mini graph as the min/max values.

 There are also icons in upper side of display.
 Plug or battery icon displays battery status (on newer devices only).
-Red clock indicated silent "snoze" mode activated.
+Red clock indicated silent "snooze" mode activated.
 Grey or yellow (more than 5 errors) shows that there are errors in error log (last page).
 Blue WiFi icon in 2 sizes (2 different queries) indicated that MStack is downloading data from Nightscout.

 Last line contains icons for buttons or data source or Loop information (depending on M5NS.INI key "info_line").